Oaks Cloister: Huston Family (1900–1955)

-Joseph Miller Huston was born in Philadelphia, Pennsylvania, in 1866.
+Joseph Miller Huston was born in Philadelphia in 1866.
 He trained and worked as an architect during college and graduated from Princeton University in 1892.
-Huston founded his own firm in 1895, just a few short years after starting his career with famous Philadelphia architect, Frank Furness.
-Huston designed Oaks Cloister creating an eclectic blend of English Tudor and Swiss Chalet influences.

-Huston designed portions of Oaks Cloister during the construction of his best known work, the Pennsylvania State Capitol.
-Oaks Cloister is an eclectic blend of Tudor and Craftsman styles, with the Beaux-Arts flair of the capital project mixed-in.
-Oaks Cloister became a test lab and an intimate sampler of the capital's architectural features.
-This is evident with Huston's use of scaled design mock-ups and identical detailing throughout the home.
+Huston founded his own firm in 1895, just a few short years after starting his career with famous Philadelphia architect Frank Furness.
+Huston designed Oaks Cloister creating an eclectic blend of English Tudor, Swiss Chalet and Craftsman styles.
+Huston also incorporated Beaux-Arts details, inspired by his best known work, the Pennsylvania State Capitol, which was under construction at the same time.
+Oaks Cloister became a veritable testing site and sampler for the capitol's architectural features, evident in the detailing throughout the home.
 Huston lived at Oaks Cloister until his death in 1940.

 Post Huston Family (1955–2002)

-Oaks Cloister remained in the Huston family until 1955 when it was bought by Reverend Wilbur and Mrs. Loice Gouker.
+Oaks Cloister remained in the Huston family until 1955 when it was bought by the Rev. John Wilbur Gouker and Mrs. Loice Ferdinand Gouker.
 The Goukers worked tirelessly and lovingly to preserve the rich history of Oaks Cloister.
 A short video was created showcasing the home during the Goukers' ownership.
-The video was produced by the Pennsylvania Capital Preservation Committee and called, "Oaks Cloister—The Home of Capitol Architect Joseph Huston".
-After the Goukers sold the home c.1994, the property fell into disrepair and eventually was left abandoned.
+The video was produced by the Pennsylvania Capitol Preservation Committee and titled, "Oaks Cloister—The Home of Capitol Architect Joseph Huston".
+After the Goukers sold the home in about 1994, the property fell into disrepair and eventually was left abandoned.

 Restoration (2002–2012)

-After years of dereliction, this esteemed estate appeared to be doomed.
-In 2002, Dr. Russell Harris and Mr. John Casavecchia acquired the property, saving it from impending demolition.
-The rebirth of this relic took more than a decade of painstaking restoration efforts.
-Bringing the mansion back to its original glory proved to be a monumental task.
-This dedicated labor of love did not come without its fair share of rewards, however.
-Many hidden treasures were unearthed during construction and brought back to life from the dilapidated ruins.
+After several years of dereliction, this esteemed estate was nearly destroyed.
+In 2002, Dr. Russell Harris and Mr. John Casavecchia acquired the property, saving it from imminent demolition.
+After over a decade of restoration efforts by ONeal Studios, the mansion was restored to its original glory.
+This dedicated labor of love also came with its fair share of unforeseen rewards.
+Many hidden treasures were unearthed during construction and brought back to life from dilapidated ruins.
+All 20 rooms of the century-old mansion were restored.

-Every space in the century old, 20-room mansion has been restored to its original beauty.
 Some of the more distinguished refurbished areas include: